-This report is the Housing Center's tenth annual comprehensive survey of fair housing in Northeast Ohio.2 The report finds that 47 years after the passage of the federal Fair Housing Act; which prohibits discrimination based on race, color, religion, sex, national origin, familial status, and disability; housing discrimination remains widespread in the region.
+This report is The Housing Center's eleventh annual comprehensive survey of fair housing in Northeast Ohio.2 The report finds that 48 years after the passage of the federal Fair Housing Act; which prohibits discrimination based on race, color, religion, sex, national origin, familial status, and disability; housing discrimination remains widespread in the region.

-In 2014, there were 190 complaints of housing discrimination filed in Northeast Ohio with the U.S. Department of Housing and Urban Development (HUD).
-This number a slight decrease from the 199 complaints filed in 2013.
-It is higher than the average number of complaints filed in the last 25 years (134).
-The most common bases of discrimination alleged in complaints filed in 2010-2014 were disability (32.1%), familial status (27.9%), and race (18.1%).
+In 2015, there were 143 complaints of housing discrimination filed in Northeast Ohio with the U.S. Department of Housing and Urban Development (HUD).
+This number is a significant decrease from the 312 complaints filed in 2014.
+It is higher than the average number of complaints filed in the last 25 years (138.9).
+The most common bases of discrimination alleged in complaints filed in 2011-2015 were disability (35.5%), familial status (26.9%), and race (17.95%).
+A recent study by The Housing Center uncovered housing discrimination in Cuyahoga County against LGBTQ renters in 34.1% of rental transactions.

 Although the number of cases filed is significant, it is clear that it represents only a small fraction of the total number of instances of housing discrimination in the region.
-By examining moving patterns of different racial and ethnic groups and comparing this to discrimination rates found in a national study, the Housing Center estimates that there are annually at least 33,690 instances of housing discrimination in the region against African Americans, Hispanics/Latinos, and Asian Americans, and Pacific Islanders.
+By examining moving patterns of different racial and ethnic groups and comparing this to discrimination rates found in a national study, The Housing Center estimates that there are annually at least 33,690 instances of housing discrimination in the region against African Americans, Hispanics/Latinos, Asian Americans, and Pacific Islanders.

-The level of housing segregation has remained consistent for African Americans since 1990, with the region being the fifth-most segregated area in the country in both 1990 and 2010.
+The level of housing segregation has remained consistent for African Americans since 1990, with the region being the fifth most segregated area in the country in both 1990 and 2010.
+Affordable rental programs such as the Housing Choice Voucher Program and the Low Income Housing Tax Credit Program (LIHTC) are not expanding choice for low income people of color as voucher participants and properties using the LIHTC program are clustered in areas with concentrated, racialized poverty.

 Some local communities have taken steps to address housing discrimination by passing local fair housing legislation.
-In Ashtabula County 3 governments have passed fair housing ordinances, along with 37 in Cuyahoga County, 4 in Lake County, 9 in Lorain County, and 3 in Medina County.
+In Ashtabula County 3 governments have passed fair housing ordinances, along with 37 in Cuyahoga County, 4 in Lake County, 10 in Lorain County, and 3 in Medina County.
 There are no local fair housing ordinances in Geauga County.

 Although many of these statutes merely recodify federal and state law without offering additional protection to individuals, a number of the statutes also prohibit discrimination on other bases, providing protection to additional classes of people.
-The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (23 ordinances), marital status (19), creed (18), sexual orientation (18), disabled veteran status and Vietnam veteran status (4), ethnic group (4), gender identity (12), military status 13), military discharge status (1), occupation (1), parental status (1), source of income (4), and association with a protected class (1).
+The grounds protected by local ordinances (and the number of jurisdictions providing such protection) include age (25 ordinances), marital status (20), creed (18), sexual orientation (19), disabled veteran status and Vietnam veteran status (4), ethnic group (5), gender identity (13), military discharge status (1), occupation (1), parental status (1), source of income (5), and association with a protected class (2).